Technoid91/music-city/README.md

 The lessons may be used to promote the instruments and accessories and enhance the company sells.

+The purpose of the application is to create handy platform for musicians, where they can buy musical instruments, equipment and accessories, and also to learn how to play the guitar.

+What sets this platform apart is its unique combination of offering both musical instruments and music lessons in one place.
+Users have access to everything they need, from purchasing instruments to learning how to play them, all within a single, integrated platform.

 ## E-commerce business model
 <hr>
 Being the comprehensive web-application for selling physical and